wrought/wireless-networking-in-the-developing-world/wndw.md

--   •What are the most popular services used on the network?
+-   What are the most popular services used on the network?

--   •Who are the heaviest network users?
+-   Who are the heaviest network users?

--   •What other wireless channels are in use in my area?
+-   What other wireless channels are in use in my area?

--   •Are users installing wireless access points on my private wired network?
+-   Are users installing wireless access points on my private wired network?

--   •At what time of the day is the network most utilised?
+-   At what time of the day is the network most utilised?

--   •What sites do your users frequent?
+-   What sites do your users frequent?

--   •Is the amount of inbound or outbound traffic close to the available network capacity?
+-   Is the amount of inbound or outbound traffic close to the available network capacity?

--   •Are there indications of an unusual network situation that is consuming bandwidth or causing other problems?
+-   Are there indications of an unusual network situation that is consuming bandwidth or causing other problems?

--   •Is our Internet Service Provider (ISP) providing the level of service that we are paying for?
+-   Is our Internet Service Provider (ISP) providing the level of service that we are paying for?